 To see a list of all logged-in devices, go to profile settings.

-You can remove tokens, forcing Bit clients to re-authenticate themselves with your account.
+You can remove tokens, forcing Bit clients to re-authenticate themselves with the account.

 ssh-keygen -t rsa -b 4096 -C "[email protected]"